 Freiburg im Breisgau

 When we talk about Southwestern Germany, it is inevitable to start with Freiburg im Breisgau.
 This university town is the fourth largest in the Federal state of Baden-Wurtemberg and is home to about 220,000 inhabitants.

-Freiburg is especially known for the famous “Fribourg Creeks”; small canals were created artificially along different streets of the oldest area of the city.
+Freiburg is especially known for the famous “Fribourg Creeks”; small canals were created artificially along different streets of the city’s oldest area.

 Freiburg Cathedral is located precisely in this area of the city.
-Like most cathedrals, it was built in different stages, in this case in three: 1120, 1210, and 1230.
+Like most cathedrals, it was built in different stages, in this case, in 1120, 1210, and 1230.
 It is Gothic, although it’s built on a Romanesque church.

-Many people visit Freiburg to better understand its environmental measures and discover first-hand how the city has developed so much and so well under the protection of renewable energy.
+Many people visit Freiburg to understand its environmental measures better and discover first-hand how the city has developed so much and so well under the protection of renewable energy.

 Baden-Baden, the treasures of the Black Forest

 Another treasure hidden in southwestern Germany is Baden-Baden.
-This town, with only 55,000 inhabitants, has beautiful and charm houses.
-Baden-Baden became especially famous for becoming a place of rest and entertainment of the European bourgeoisie.
+This town, with only 55,000 inhabitants, has charming houses.
+Baden-Baden became especially famous for becoming a place of rest and entertainment for the European bourgeoisie.